-The Guardian, The New York Times, National Geographic, Time Magazine Video, Human Rights Watch, France 24, The Weather Channel, The Atlantic Monthly, Vocativ/MSNBC, VICE News on HBO, USA Today, The Economist, Education Week, CNN International
+The New York Times, National Geographic, Time Magazine, The Guardian Newspaper, Human Rights Watch, France 24, The Weather Channel, The Atlantic Monthly, People Magazine, Vocativ, VICE News on HBO, USA Today, The Economist, CNN International, Studionow

 AWARDS & RECOGNITIONS